What is a Dental Emergency?

 You should get emergency dental care if you experience the following:

 - Tooth pain that prevents you from eating or sleeping

 - Broken or loose braces

 - Chipped, cracked, or broken teeth

 to schedule an initial consultation & exam.

-Your consultation consists of a comprehensive exam that includes everything from looking at your teeth and gums, to the bite and the way your whole mouth looks and functions as a whole.
-Before we plan your dental emergencies treatment we want to know everything about the health and aesthetic of your smile, and, most importantly, what you want to achieve so we can help you get there.
+Your consultation will include an examination of everything from your teeth, gums and soft tissues to the shape and condition of your bite.
+Generally, we want to see how your whole mouth looks and functions.
+Before we plan your treatment we want to know everything about the health and aesthetic of your smile, and, most importantly, what you want to achieve so we can help you get there.